pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 ### Using delve to debug test case

-If test cases failed, you can also use delve to debug test case.
-Get the name of the test case, and then use
+If a test case fails, you can also use delve to debug the test case.
+Get the name of the test case, go to the corresponding package directory, and then run the following command to start a debugging session that will stop at the entry of the test.

 ```
 dlv test -- -check.f TestName